Safety officer interview question: The skills your interviewer may want to hear from you.

 #1.Deep understanding of safety laws and standards.

-A safety officer needs a deep understanding of applicable safety laws and how to apply them and to work with the laws in the discharge of duties.
+A safety officer needs a deep knowledge of applicable safety laws and how to apply them and to work with the laws in the discharge of duties.

 We have many laws ranging from country to county.